rtasalem/busgres/README.md

-# busgres
+# Busgres

-Busgres is a Node.js package that will receieve a message from an Azure Service Bus queue and save it into a PostgreSQL database.
+[Busgres](https://www.npmjs.com/package/busgres) is a Node.js package that will receieve a message from an Azure Service Bus queue and save it into a PostgreSQL database.
 It utilises the [`@azure/service-bus`](https://www.npmjs.com/package/@azure/service-bus) package for Service Bus integration and the [`pg` (node-postgres)](https://www.npmjs.com/package/pg) package for PostgreSQL connectivity.

 ## Installation